TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/url-matching.md

 `^/json`.
 If you're aiming for exact matches, you can combine this with the suffix matching option (see below).

-#### `EnablePathSuffixMatching`
+#### Suffix match

-This flag adjusts the behavior to match URLs by their suffix.
+Enabling the `EnablePathSuffixMatching` option adjusts the behavior to match URLs by their suffix.
 When suffix matching is enabled, a pattern like `/json` is treated as ending with a `$` symbol, ensuring that it only matches URLs that terminate in `/json`.
 Example matches include: